edtr-io/edtr-io/README.md

 ```

 That should be all!
-(When yarn fails try using the current node lts)
+(When yarn fails try using the current node LTS)

 ## Committed to Simplicity and Openness